suneeta-mall/fable-flow/docs/getting-started/configuration.md

 ## Environment Variables

-The configuration system supports environment variables.
-You can override configuration values using environment variables with the following format:
+Override any configuration value with an environment variable using this format:

 ```bash
 MODEL__DEFAULT=claude-opus-4-20250514